 - The ease of movement for people, goods, and services

 LanguagesAmong the nearly 300 million citizens that make up ECOWAS, there are well over 1,000 living, local languages.
 However, each country’s official language is either English, French, or Portuguese.
 It was due in large part to this shared linguistic commonality that ECOWAS declared these three European languages as their own official languages.
 However, indigenous languages are also spoken by a great many West Africans.
 Some of the most commonly spoken of these languages include Hausa, Igbo, Yoruba, and the Berber languages (part of the Afroasiatic language family).

 The ECOWAS Vision 2020With its VISION 2020 initiative comprised of five building blocks, ECOWAS draws on geographic, linguistic, and historical commonalities as it works toward the creation of an enabling environment:

 1. Regional Resource DevelopmentBy encouraging its academic community to become actively involved in its integration initiatives, ECOWAS recognizes how vital a role education plays in the well-being of its citizens.
 Part of this first building block aims to promote increased representation of women in all public institutions in order to provide equal access to economic and natural resources.
 The community is also focused on the development of more efficient technologies which will help to “facilitate the development of various value chains with particular emphasis on agro-processing of both food and export crops.”19

-Without continued efforts to ensure interregional peace and security, ECOWAS wouldn’t be possible.
+2. Peace and SecurityWithout continued efforts to ensure interregional peace and security, ECOWAS wouldn’t be possible.
 To this end, the community requires its member states to be in full compliance of its Protocol on Mechanism and Resolution, Maintenance of Peace and Security.
 Under this protocol, ECOWAS urges all member states to strive toward peace and security at the political, social, military, and environmental levels.

 3. GovernanceECOWAS recognizes that at the heart of its community’s political stability and economic growth lies good governance.
 For this reason, it is committed to strengthening its democratic values in line with international standards in order to attain internationally acceptable benchmarks on human rights.
 Some of its prime areas of focus include reinforcing anti-corruption regulations and strengthening its laws against human trafficking violations.

 4. Economic and Monetary IntegrationAnother key factor to economic growth and development is the establishment of the common external tariff (CET) via a regional customs union.
 Some of the benefits of a CET include the elimination of the many barriers to intra-ECOWAS trade, the merging of member state currencies, and the development of a regional payment and banking system.
 Other promising areas under the Economic and Monetary Integration involve:

 - The Project Preparation and Development Unit which aims to strengthen interregional infrastructure, thereby easing the movement of people and enhancing regional trade.